MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/segmentation/tutorials.md

 # Segmentation Tutorials

-These tutorials show you how to set up Player Segments.
+These tutorials show you how to set up player Segments.

 - [Segment Configuration](segment-configuration.md)